.

 work in Ghana

-Sustain Africa’s 2022-2024 programme in Ghana began in September 2022 and will run to March 2024.
+Sustain Africa’s 2022-2024 programme in Ghana began in September 2022 and runs until the end of August 2024.
 Sustain Africa partner Yara committed 18,000MT of high quality YaraMila Actyva fertilizer worth $20 Million USD through its Grow Ghana programme, supported by USAID.
-The stock is accessed by a target of 100,000 productive smallholder farmers in a scheme where farmers will directly purchase 2 bags of fertilizer at market value and get one additional bag free.
+The stock was accessed by 111.601 productive smallholder farmers in a scheme where farmers purchased 2 bags of fertilizer at market value and got one additional bag free.

 Our progress in